 Checkboxes are a great way to fetch filter values, but sometimes it’s also a good idea to let customers set filters manually, such as in the case of price input fields.
 Each customer looks for products in a different price range, so it’s not always easy to properly preset price filters.

 eBay has a price filtering UI that serves two customer groups at the same time: those who are okay with quickly ticking a preset price range, and those who rather choose their own minimum and maximum prices, and type them manually into the provided text input fields.

 5. Display a product counter

-By displaying a product counter, you don’t only keep your customers well-informed which naturally creates a sense of trust, but also let them know how “well” they performed with their filtering efforts.
+By displaying a product counter, you don’t only keep your customers well-informed, which naturally creates a sense of trust, but also let them know how “well” they performed with their filtering efforts.
 Each customer has a number of product they want to check out before a purchasing decision.
 Ideally, filtering brings them close to this number.
 If you provide them with a product counter they immediately know if they set enough filters or need to rerun the query.

 It’s important to show how many products belong to a certain filter configuration on every e-Commerce site.
-Office Depot takes this feature to the next level, and displays a product counter next to each available category, that gives a natural push to customers to move on with their product search.
+Office Depot takes this feature to the next level, and displays a product counter next to each available category, which gives a natural push to customers to move on with their product search.

 6. Create filter groups that make sense

-On a well-converting e-Commerce site it’s a must-have to provide customers with all the filters they need to make a responsible purchasing decision—this is especially important if you market premium products.
+On a well-converting e-Commerce site, it’s a must-have to provide customers with all the filters they need to make a responsible purchasing decision—this is especially important if you market premium products.
 To keep the filtered navigation neat and user-friendly, it’s crucial to group the filters in a way that makes sense.